It’s a showdown:

 3. Experiment.

 If you truly can’t decide whether you want the salad or the brownie, maybe you have a little bit of both and see how each feels in your body.
 Or perhaps you have the brownie and then you discover you were hungry an hour later.
 Or you eat the salad and still want something sweet after but have a small piece of chocolate.
-It’s all about what works for YOU and feels good for your body.

 Stay curious about what you’re doing around food and the impact of your decisions.
-There are always lessons to be learned and feedback to take with you 🙂
+There are always lessons to be learned and feedback to take with you.

 One of the biggest fears in this whole “food mess” is the fear that if you allow yourself the brownie, if you truly let yourself eat sweets and don’t control/regulate your eating, you’ll spiral out of control and gain 100 pounds in a week.